📹 How To Use Analyze A Social Profile

 Under ' Most-Used Hashtags', you'll see a list of hashtags that the analyzed profile is already using in order of frequency of use. #weeklyvee was used on 33 posts over this analyzed time frame, therefore, making it the most used hashtag!
 Keep in mind, hashtags that are used more frequently aren't necessarily the best for engagement!
 Keep an eye on the next sections to learn more.

-' Top Hashtags for Likes' and ' Top Hashtags for Retweets' sorts the list of hashtags by engagement.
+' Top Hashtags for Likes' and ' Top Hashtags for Retweets' sort the list of hashtags by engagement.
 You'll notice that each tag is color-coded.
-The colors are displayed according to the principles of a heat map where red represents hot, high engagement, and the green represents cool low engagement.
+The colors are displayed around principles of a heat map, where red represents hot, so high engagement, and green represents cool, so low engagement.

 In the second grouping of tags, #saturdaymotivation is red hot, and therefore the top hashtag for likes!
 By hovering over the tag, we can see further information.
 This tag was used only on one post, so it is unlikely that the tag caused higher engagement, however, some of the other red and orange tags on the list may have been used on more posts - with more data points you can more accurately determine whether a hashtag might have contributed to higher engagement 💪 These are the tags you can continue or start using on your own posts!